 Once everything is aligned you can simply push the sexbolt through the pivot (this might take a little wiggling and minor adjusting).
 Apply any threadlocker that you might use, screw the pivot screw back in, and you’re all set!

 If this last part sounds a bit too tedious, @indiana_john_flips makes a “pivot needle” that screws into the sexbolt and aligns everything for you.
-Simply thread your pivot needle to the sexbolt, push the needle through the pivot, and unscrew the needle.
+Simply put the pivot needle on the sexbolt, push the needle through the pivot, and remove the needle.

-Before you start flipping, make sure to give any chemical threadlocker the necessary amount of time that it needs to cure, and don’t forget to oil the pivots of your balisong with a high performance knife lubricant such as KPL.
+Before you start flipping, make sure to give any chemical threadlocker the necessary amount of time that it needs to cure, and don’t forget to oil the pivots of your balisong with a high performance knife lubricant.

 This is also the point in which you’ll want to tune your balisong to ensure it flips with peak tolerances.
 Check out our detailed explanation on How to Tune Your Balisong Knife for a more in-depth look!